diogoalmiro/webfocus/doc/webfocus-app.md

  - `componentbaseurl = "/${component.urlname}/"`
  - `component = component` (The specific `WebfocusComponent` instance)
  - `basedir = webfocusApp.configuration.dirname` (To enable component to `extends /layouts/main.pug`)

+## Custom PUG Files

+This framework requires you to create a folder `layouts` with the files: `index.pug`, `error.pug` and `main.pug` if you change the default `dirname` value for a custom HTML.
+Specifically `main.pug` will be extended by the components registered to the application, this means that the file must define a space for be extended with `block main` and `block head` .
+To mantain a consistent look through the pages you could also make index.pug and error.pug extend from main.pug (just like any other component)